kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 This downside is that the concurrency is lower, so the rolling update may take longer.

 [KEP-5381]: https://github.com/kubernetes/enhancements/blob/0602a5f744b8e4e201d7bd90eb69e67f1b9baf62/keps/sig-storage/5381-mutable-pv-affinity/README.md#notesconstraintscaveats-optional

+### When to track `volumeClaimTemplates` in `ControllerRevision`

+The current design tracks volumeClaimTemplates in ControllerRevision only when `volumeClaimUpdatePolicy` is set to `InPlace`.

+There are two reasons:
+1. We want a new revision to trigger the rollout when `volumeClaimUpdatePolicy` is changed from `OnClaimDelete` to `InPlace`.
+2. We want to avoid updating all the Pods under any StatefulSet at once when the feature-gate is enabled, to avoid overloading the control-plane.

+If we track volumeClaimTemplates whenever the feature-gate is enabled, we violate all these reasons.

+Or we can make this tri-state:
+* empty/nil: the default and preserve the current behavior.
+* `OnClaimDelete`: Add volumeClaimTemplate to the history, but don't update PVCs
+* `InPlace`: Add volumeClaimTemplate to the history, and also update PVCs in-place

+While this resolves reason 2, it still violates reason 1.

+We can add volumeClaimUpdatePolicy to ControllerRevision to resolve reason 1.
+But all the policies we already have does not present in ControllerRevision.
+So this is not ideal either.

+The down-side of the current design is that `kubectl rollout undo` may not work as expected sometimes.

+* If `volumeClaimUpdatePolicy` is set to `OnClaimDelete`, `kubectl rollout undo` will not undo the `volumeClaimTemplates`.
+* When changing `volumeClaimUpdatePolicy` from `OnClaimDelete` to `InPlace` to trigger the rollout, `kubectl rollout undo` will be no-op.
+* Consider the following history:
+  1. Pod Rev1 + PVC Rev1 + `OnClaimDelete`
+  2. Pod Rev2 + PVC Rev1 + `InPlace`
+  3. Pod Rev2 + PVC Rev2 + `InPlace`

+  Now if user revert to history 1 directly, `volumeClaimTemplates` will not be reverted.
+  But if the user revert to history 2, then history 1, `volumeClaimTemplates` will be reverted.

+While somewhat surprising, `kubectl rollout undo` is just a convenient method to update the StatefulSet.
+User can always do the update manually.
+So this is not a big problem.

 ## Infrastructure Needed (Optional)